My Little Pony: Equestria Girls – Friendship Games: Production

-A forest clearing, used both for the Friendship Is Magic episode "Bloom & Gloom" and for this movie, was previewed in a background image shown online back in November 2014.
+A forest clearing, used both for the Friendship Is Magic episode "Bloom & Gloom" and for this film, was previewed in a background image shown online back in November 2014.

 The third installment was first teased by Rainbow Rocks co-director, Ishi Rudell on December 12, 2014.
 Brony Donald "Dusty Katt" Rhoades asked wondering about Rudell's silence on Twitter, and Rudell replied that he was "too busy working on #3".

 On January 29, 2015, Australian home media distributor Beyond International stated via Facebook that they had obtained distribution rights for seasons 4 and 5 of Friendship Is Magic, in addition to Rainbow Rocks and the "third Equestria Girls (film)".
 Further confirmation was given during Hasbro's investor presentation at the 2015 New York Toy Fair, along with other products in the Friendship Games lineup.

-The concept designs for the movie's ending credits were done by Katrina Hadley with Chris Lienonin and Jeremy Mah on the layouts.
+The concept designs for the film's ending credits were done by Katrina Hadley with Chris Lienonin and Jeremy Mah on the layouts.

-This was also the first movie in the Equestria Girls spinoff franchise not to be directed by Jayson Thiessen and written by Meghan McCarthy (as well as the only one not to involve McCarthy in any way) as they were both busy directing and writing 2017 theatrical My Little Pony movie respectively, which was in production at the time, although Thiessen did direct the movie's companion shorts and was consulting director on the movie itself.
+This was also the first film in the Equestria Girls spinoff franchise not to be directed by Jayson Thiessen and written by Meghan McCarthy (as well as the only one not to involve McCarthy in any way) as they were both busy directing and writing 2017 theatrical My Little Pony feature film respectively, which was in production at the time, although Thiessen did direct the film's companion shorts and was consulting director on the film itself.

 Music

 Like the previous two installments, the songs were composed by Daniel Ingram with lyric writing shared between Ingram and screenwriter Josh Haber; except "Friendship Games", "ACADECA" and "Right There in Front of Me" which had lyrics solely by Ingram.
-Even though it wasn't listed in Discovery Family's televised broadcast of the movie's ending credits, "What More Is Out There?" can be heard in the movie.
+Even though it wasn't listed in Discovery Family's televised broadcast of the film's ending credits, "What More Is Out There?" can be heard in the film.
 Although "Right There in Front of Me" is listed in the credits, it is absent in Discovery Family's broadcast.
 Song production was done by Caleb Chan with vocal arrangements by Trevor Hoffman.